m0n0x41d/car-park/README.md

 Anyway it has:

-- Backend with excess rest api (returning json's) serves multiuser service with... basic auth (I will never use it again.)
+- Backend with excess rest api (returning json's) serves multiuser service with... basic auth, which I will never use again.
+DBMS is PostgreSQL with Postgis, for storing and representing geopoints.
 - Fronend interface of CarPark is build with go-templates with bootstrap, serving on /view routes.

 There is also gorilla/srcf package in use for protection UI forms from cross-site scripting.
 But of course security of this service not a topic of discuss at all, at least because of basic auth...
 I should have used normal JWT tokens :man_shrugging: